heyjoekim/SnowModelDoc/README.md

 ```

 #### 2.1.3 GrADS
+The Grid Analysis and Display System (GrADS) is a desktop tool that allows for easy access to manipulate and visualize earth science data files.
 The inputs and outputs are binary files that follows GrADS conventions.
 The website is [here](http://cola.gmu.edu/grads/).
 This is not required to run SnowModel.
 This is only used to view and graph input and output data.

+GrADS can be downloaded for Windows, Mac, and Linux.
+It may be on some repositories and we don't need to download a tar file.
 ### 2.2 Connecting to VM
 #### 2.2.1 Mac/Linux
 probably SSH in terminal